Learn to Scratch Gold Quest

 Now that you are inspired, let’s talk about how you are going to create your animation or game.
 We are going to use a programming language called Scratch.
 The following information is taken from the Scratch website.

-Animation: a way of making a movie by using a series of drawings , computer graphics, or photographs of objects (such as puppets or models)
+Animation: Animation is a way of making a movie by using a series of drawings , computer graphics, or photographs of objects (such as puppets or models).

-Reason systematically: having, showing, or involving a system, method, or plan
+Reason systematically: Reason systematically is having, showing, or involving a system, method, or plan.

 Getting Started with Scratch

 1. Go to scratch.mit.edu and create an account.
 Ask your teacher for specifics on creating an account login and password.

 2. Check out the following video to start learning about Scratch.

 This video shows version 1.4 of Scratch.
 We will be working with the updated web version 2.0.